The WWF is run at a local level by the following offices...

 Thanks to the successful, NGO-led #RestoreNature campaign, which received wide endorsement from various stakeholders, the proposal gathered a tight majority both in the Council and the European Parliament in the summer of 2023.

-Our aim is to ensure that the final negotiations, called ‘Trilogues’, lead to the adoption of the Nature Restoration Law that effectively tackles the devastating impacts of climate change and biodiversity decline.
-In the current context, it is essential for Europe to adopt robust legislation, truly protecting its citizens and nature from the worst effects of climate change and nature loss.
+In autumn 2023, our aim was to ensure that the final negotiations, called ‘Trilogues’, lead to the adoption of the Nature Restoration Law that effectively tackles the devastating impacts of climate change and biodiversity decline.
+Given the challenging political context of the negotiations, we were relieved to see that an agreement was reached, although with significant loopholes.

-Let’s #RestoreNature, all around Europe!
+It's time to #RestoreNature, all around Europe!

 "The restoration law is a huge opportunity to bring nature back before the climate and biodiversity crises spiral completely out of control.
 Restoration of ecosystems like peatlands, forests and seagrass meadows can help reduce emissions and sequester millions of tonnes of carbon each year."